 Creating a bodyweight training program is not as difficult as most people think.

-You just need to bear a few points in mind before you get started so you can get the most benefits from your workouts.
+You just need to bear a few points in mind before you get started.

 The most important point to remember when creating a plan is to know what your end goal is.